lilellia/chronicle/README.md

 ## Installation

-After cloning this repository, simply run
+After cloning this repository...

+- Install necessary Python packages
 ```bash
 python3 -m pip install -r requirements.txt
 ```

-You will also need to install the [Firefox webdriver](https://github.com/mozilla/geckodriver/releases/) and ensure that it is on the system PATH.
+- Install the [Firefox webdriver](https://github.com/mozilla/geckodriver/releases/) and ensure that it is on the system PATH.
 (Required for `selenium`.)

+- Update the included `example.env` file to include Reddit API credentials.
+It may also be beneficial to rename this file simply to `.env`.
+For more information, see the "Prerequisites" section of [PRAW's documentation](https://praw.readthedocs.io/en/stable/getting_started/quick_start.html).

 ## Usage